 In July 2020, we entered into a confirmatory employment letter with Dr. Sophia Randolph, our Chief Medical Officer.
 The confirmatory employment letter has no specific term and provides that Dr. Randolph is an at-will employee.
 The employment letter supersedes all existing agreements and understandings that Dr. Randolph may have entered into concerning her employment relationship with us.
-Dr. Randolph's annual base salary is currently \$471,330.
+Dr. Randolph's annual base salary was \$471,330 for 2022, and was subsequently increased to \$510,000, effective January 1, 2023.
 She is eligible for an annual target cash incentive payment equal to 40.0% of her annual base salary.